canonical/terraform-provider-maas/docs/resources/user.md

 ### Optional

 - `is_admin` (Boolean) Boolean value indicating if the user is a MAAS administrator.
 Defaults to `false`.
-- `transfer_to_user` (String) If provided, resources owned by the deleted user will be transfered to this user.
+- `transfer_to_user` (String) If provided, resources owned by the deleted user will be transferred to this user.

 ### Read-Only